Monitoring Mesos, Marathon, and DC/OS with Sysdig

 DC/OS (Distributed Cloud Operating System) takes Mesos and Marathon, and bundles additional services.
 Add-on modules like mesos-dns, tooling like a CLI, a GUI, a repository for the packages that you want to run, and frameworks like Marathon (a.k.a. distributed init), Chronos (a.k.a. distributed cron), and more.

 Sysdig monitoring integration

-In the lower portion of the screen, Marathon group aggregate metrics (Container Count, CPU%, Memory% etc.) are shown.
+On the right side of the screen, you can see an aggregation of Marathon application metrics (Container Count, CPU%, Memory% etc.) are shown.
 As you drill in deeper, Sysdig will give you application-level metrics in addition to container metrics; you can read more about that here.

-At the same time, the sysadmin sets to install the redis server in docker container.
-To make sure there is enough parallelism and redundancy available, he configures it to run an instance on every cluster node.
-They both configure host networking to be used – a very simplified and silly scenario, for sure, but you can see where this is going – there will be a conflict somewhere when a redis server in docker container tries to bind to an endpoint already taken by the redis server in mesos container.
+At the same time, a sysadmin decides to install the Redis server in docker container.
+To make sure there is enough parallelism and redundancy available, the admin configures it to run an instance on every cluster node.
+Both the developer and the sysadmin configure host networking to be used – a very simplified and silly scenario, for sure, but you can see where this is going – there will be a conflict somewhere when a Redis server in Docker container tries to bind to an endpoint already taken by the Redis server in Mesos container.
 And it will manifest like this in Sysdig Monitor:

 Running open source sysdig on the failing task Mesos node quickly reveals the root of problem – there’s someone already listening on port 6379: